Plan

 -

-A Sage X3 Change control action plan actually comprises multiple plans:- A single high level Work Breakdown Structure
+A Change Control action plan actually comprises multiple plans:- A single high level Work Breakdown Structure

-This plan outlines the approach to be taken to deliver the requirements for the "change".
+This plan outlines the approach to take to deliver the requirements for the change.
 Essentially it describes the "what", "who", and "when" objectives from the approved scope. - Multiple detailed implementation plans

 These plans provide the detail or specifics for delivering the approved requirements.
-They meet the "how" objectives from the approved scope by providing a breakdown of all work to be completed by commitment type or transaction type.
+They meet the "how" objectives from the approved scope by providing a breakdown of all work to complete by commitment type or transaction type.

 - A single high level Work Breakdown Structure